The Dance of Death

 Illustrations for this web site are taken from the series of paintings created by Kaspar Meglinger between 1626 and 1635 known as "The Dance of Death".
 The paintings are under the roof of Lucerne's Spreuer Bridge (completed in 1408) and bring forcibly to mind the transitory nature of life on earth.
 All "The Dance of Death" illustrations can be clicked for a larger photo.

-The December 2013 Monthly Market Commentary (MMC) was published on the MMC subscribers only section and emailed on 1-Dec-2013.
+The March 2014 Monthly Market Commentary (MMC) was published on the MMC subscribers only section and emailed on 1-Mar-2014.

 |Important legal information - please read the Disclaimer before proceeding.